koizachek/koizachek/README.md

 - Hello, there, I am Diana, a PhD Student in Information Systems</br>
-- Researching Agentic AI Implementation for Human Skill Acquisition</br>
+- Researching Agentic AI Implementation for Human Skill Acquisition and Learning Systems</br>
 - Interested in GenAI in Interaction Design</br>
 - In the end of the day, everyone wants you to build a RAG bot.